Koodle/simple_blockchain/README.md

 -Check if the chain is valid. -> /is_valid
 (to make sure it has not been tampered with and its integrity is maintained)

+**Files:**
+blockhain.py - The blockchain code
+flaskr.py - The Web App
+blockchain.postman_collection - Postman HTTP requests for testing the routes of the flask web app